 As I was completing the reading assignment, I began to think about changing my dissertation research method from quantitative to qualitative, specifically considering the approach of phenomenology.
 My research interest is African immigrants and parent-child communication on sexual health.
 Being an African, I am very familiar with cultural communication barriers such as cultural taboos, myths, and sexual silence.
 However, I am not sure about the experiences of African immigrants who live in the United States related to parent-child communication on sexual health.
 So, I thought that to understand immigrants’ struggles; phenomenology is a suitable methodology.
 Human experiences can be complex, misunderstood, and even sometimes unknown to society.
 Hence, the essence of phenomenology, which focuses on everyday human experiences, meanings, and themes (McLeod, 2011).
 Another aspect of phenomenology that I found interesting is the task of the method.
 Phenomenology seeks to answer the why of the human condition underneath their experiences and highlights ways to solve problems (McLeod, 2011).
 With this understanding in mind, I knew that carrying out qualitative research among immigrants would help me know their struggles.
 Also described in the course material are four activities involving phenomenology, including describing, interpreting, persuading, and committing (McLeod, 2011).

 Through the activity of interpretation, I also came to understand what led to the foundation of hermeneutic phenomenology.
-Hermes was the messenger of the gods in Greek mythology, of which I believe Christians adopted the idea and established scripture interpretation.
+Hermes was the messenger of the gods in Greek mythology, of which I believe Christians adopted the idea and established scripture interpretation (citation).
 For me, the Bible is full of examples of phenomenology.
 The Bible is a Holy Book of God, filled with human experiences involving their culture, their experiences with God, and how they understood these experiences.
 For example, Luke recorded,

 Forasmuch as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, even as they delivered them unto us, which from the beginning were eyewitnesses, and ministers of the word.
 (Luke 1:1, King James Version)

 In my view, Luke was making a point that the people who wrote the gospel and how the gospels were compiled together was phenomenology done by the work of the Holy Spirit.
 The account was based on the lived experiences of people who experienced an encounter with Jesus Christ.
-What is so beneficial about phenomenology is how it is incorporated into many counseling approaches, such as person-centered therapy (McLeod, 2011.).
+What is so beneficial about phenomenology is how it is incorporated into many counseling approaches, such as person-centered therapy (McLeod, 2011).

 Living Out Personal Value Paper